Amitjadhav1921/Student-grade-management-SGMS/README.md

-Overview
-The Student Grade Management System is a simple Python console application to manage student grades.
-It allows users to add, update, delete, and view student records efficiently through a menu-driven interface.
-The application is ideal for understanding CRUD operations and basic Python programming.
+Overview: The Student Grade Management System is a user-friendly Python console application designed to help you manage student grades.
+With its menu-driven interface, you can easily add, update, delete, and view student records.
+This application is perfect for anyone looking to grasp CRUD operations and basic Python programming skills.

-Features
+Features:

-Add a new student with a grade
+Add a new student along with their grade

-Update an existing student's grade
+Update the grade of an existing student

-Delete a student from records
+Remove a student from the records

-View all student names and grades
+View a list of all student names and their corresponding grades

-Robust input validation and friendly error messages
+Enjoy robust input validation and helpful error messages

-Technologies/Tools Used
+Technologies/Tools Used:

 Programming Language: Python 3.x

 Platform: Command-line interface (console/terminal)

-Tools: Any text editor (VS Code, Sublime, Notepad++) and terminal
+Tools: Any text editor like VS Code, Sublime, or Notepad++, along with a terminal.

-Installation & Run Instructions
+Installation & Run Instructions:

-Install Python 3:
-Download and install from python.org if not already installed.
+Install Python 3: Head over to python.org to download and install if you haven't done so already.

 Open Terminal:

-Navigate (using cd command) to the folder containing student_grade.py.
+Navigate to the folder where the student_grade.py file is located using the cd command.

 Run the Program:

-text
-python student_grade.py
+Execute the command: python student_grade.py

-Instructions for Testing
+Instructions for Testing:

-On running the program, you’ll see a menu with options to add, update, delete, or view students.
+Once you run the program, a menu will appear with options to add, update, delete, or view students.

 Test each menu option:

-Add student: Enter a new name and integer grade.
+For adding a student: Enter a new name along with an integer grade.

-Update student: Enter existing name and new grade.
+For updating a student: Input the existing name and their new grade.

-Delete student: Enter the name to remove.
+To delete a student: Enter the name of the student you wish to remove.

-View all: See the current list of students and their grades.
+To view all students: Check out the current list of students and their grades.

-Try entering invalid inputs (letters for grades, wrong menu number) and see the error handling in action.
+Feel free to enter invalid inputs (like letters for grades or incorrect menu numbers) to see how the error handling works.

 Use the Exit menu option to close the program safely.